HOW TO USE ETERE STUDIO PLAYER

 At the bottom side you have the control panel buttons:

 Play: Play the playlist.
-Shortcut key: Enter
+Shortcut key :

 Pause: Pause the playlist.
-Shortcut key: Spacebar
+Shortcut key : Spacebar

 Single File: Switch on/off to play a single file in the playlist.

 Loop: Set on/off the looping of playlist.
+The looping is done by appending the same clip in the playlist.

-• You can enable/disable the audio track using the top checkbox.
+•You can enable/disable the audio track using the top checkbox.

-• You can enable/disable the audio channel using the bottom checkbox.
+•You can enable/disable the audio channel using the bottom checkbox.

-• You can set the audio gain for each channel by moving the cursor.
+•You can set the audio gain for each channel by moving the cursor.

-Note: The number of available channels are defined in the playlist.
+NB: The number of available channels are defined in the playlist.
 When more channels are available, only 2 channels would be automatically displayed.
 You can manually select more channels to be shown during playout.

 Video Preview: Enable/Disable the video preview.